|Nutrition Facts (per serving)|

 |Saturated Fat 7g||36%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When the weather turns cool and apple trees give up their bounty, this simple apple crisp dessert is a fall favorite that also can be made year-round.
 Serve it with ice cream, whipped cream, or whipped topping for an extra-special dessert.

-- 4 to 6 medium tart apples (peeled, cored, and sliced, or about 4 to 5 cups of slices)
+4 to 6 medium tart apples, peeled, cored, and sliced (about 4 to 5 cups)

 Gather the ingredients.

 Heat the oven to 375 F.

 In a large bowl, toss the apple slices with the lemon juice, the brown sugar, 2 tablespoons of flour, cinnamon, and nutmeg; arrange in the prepared baking dish.